 The second stop will be Montezuma Well, a natural limestone sinkhole that contains Sinagua dwellings.

-There is also an optional third stop to the Tuzigoot National Monument that preserves a 2- to 3-story pueblo ruin on the summit of a limestone and sandstone ridge.
+The third stop will be the Tuzigoot National Monument that preserves a 2- to 3-story pueblo ruin on the summit of a limestone and sandstone ridge.